stevenfluo/mosaics/docs/index.markdown

     <p style="text-align: center;"><i>Original, with points labeled, and rectified images.</i></p>
 </p>

+This museum is one of my favorites of all time, and is defintely worth the stop in Brooklyn for.

 The second image comes from the ceiling of the [Rose Main Reading Room](https://www.newyorker.com/culture/cultural-comment/nypl-rose-reading-room-and-the-real-meaning-of-luxury-in-new-york-city) in the Stephen A. Schwarzman Building —— the New York Public Library's flagship location.